Escaping the Dumb Zone with RLMs

 )

 Fragility is real - each step only knows the current state, so one bad transition can cascade.
 But the token savings might make smaller models viable for tasks they’d otherwise choke on.
-If RLM scaffolding squeezes 33% more performance out of a 480B model, maybe it does something similar for a 30B running locally.
+If RLM scaffolding squeezes 33% more performance out of frontier models, maybe it does something similar for a 30B running locally.

 Imagine a Prolog-based RLM doing the same context search: